goanywhere/rex/README.md

 )

 func main() {
-    // This will load '.env' from current working directory.
+    // This will load '.env' from current working directory (enabled by Web.go by default)
     // Use env.Set("root", "<Other Dir.
 You Want>") to initiate different root path for .env. env.Load()